-Post Summary: Where to go for amazing Banff photography in the Canadian Rockies
+So you are wondering where to go for amazing Banff photography in the Canadian Rockies?

 It’s easy to visit Banff National Park and walk away with amazing photos.
 You really just have to throw your camera in the air and you’ll walk away with an epic shot.
 Just kidding, it takes a little more effort than that.

 Seriously though the Canadian Rockies are up there as one of the prettiest areas in the world, so it’s only natural you want to come here and grab photos everywhere.

 For all the people chasing amazing Banff photography, we’ve made this list for you.
 These are some of the best photo spots in Banff.
 So whether you are trying to get Instagram famous, or just take some photos for the memory bank you should try to make it to a least a few of these locations.